Short Course / Autumn School

 Introductory Course

-Over the past two decades, social mentoring programs have spread throughout Europe as an innovative and person-centered form of social intervention.
+Over the past two decades, social mentoring programs have spread throughout Europe as a socially innovative, bottom-linked and person-centered form of social intervention.
 These initiatives support individuals facing social disadvantages, complement existing welfare structures, and create new pathways for social inclusion.

 Key Facts